MerYoucef/ThunderAI_Team/README.md

 # ThunderAI_Team
-* This repository contains the backend implementation code in the financial_health folder for the application, providing tools to manage and analyze financial data for corporations.
-It includes features for financial reporting, cash flow management, transaction tracking, and generating financial insights and recommendations.
-The backend is built using Django and Django REST Framework, with an integrated FastAPI service for working with external APIs like Google Gemini for graph interpretations.
+* This repository contains the backend code for the financial analysis application within the financial_health folder.
+It provides comprehensive tools for managing and analyzing corporate financial data, including features for financial reporting, cash flow management, transaction tracking, and generating financial insights and recommendations.
+The backend is built using Django and Django REST Framework, with FastAPI integrated to handle external APIs such as Google Gemini for interpreting graphs.

 * The notebook contain a Recommendation and Future Prediction study to our solution